S.A. Faughnan (Brokers) Ltd.

 It is your responsibility to read the policy documents, schedules, literature and brochures of each policy to ensure that you understand the nature of the policy cover particularly in relation to PHI and Serious Illness policies.
 Specifically on the subject of PHI (Permanent Health Insurance) policies it is our policy to explain to you a) the meaning of disability as defined in the policy, b) the benefits available under the policy, c) the general exclusions that apply to the policy, and d) the reductions applied to the benefit where there are disability payments from other sources.
 For a Serious Illness policy, we will explain clearly to you the restrictions, conditions and general exclusions that attach to that policy.

-Disclosure Information: It is your responsibility and duty to answer all questions honestly and with reasonable care in order to provide complete and accurate information to insurers when arranging an insurance policy.
+Disclosure Information: It is your responsibility to provide complete and accurate information for Insurers when arranging an insurance policy.
 Any failure to disclose material information may invalidate your insurance claim and render your insurance policy void.
-Please note it is essential to make full disclosure of relevant facts, including where relevant
+Please note it is essential to make full disclosure of relevant facts, including where relevant:

 Failure to disclose all information may result in;

 If you are ever in doubt about whether something needs to be disclosed, the safest course of action is disclose it.